 The best way to beat the summer heat in Myrtle Beach is as simple as slipping and sliding your way into Myrtle Waves Water Park.

-Located near Broadway at the Beach, Myrtle Waves is South Carolina’s largest water park and the most popular on the Grand Strand.
+Located near Broadway at the Beach, Myrtle Waves is one of South Carolina’s largest and most popular on the Grand Strand.
 Featuring more than a dozen water attractions, including water slides, tube flumes and a surfing simulator, Myrtle Waves also has something for the whole family.

 Myrtle Waves is best known for its water slides, especially the Turbo Twisters that tower over the park.
 Those brave enough to go for a wild ride reach speeds of up to 50 feet per second while spiraling down the twisting track.
 Three seconds of darkness only heightens the thrilling experience.
 Other high-speed body slides include the Riptide Rockets, the Super Chute and the Thunderbolts.